Shutch/pomodoro/README.md

 # Pomodoro Timer Web App

-This project was mainly created to learn Django and become more comfortable with front end development using only HTML, CSS, and Javascript (No frameworks).
+This project was mainly created to learn TailwindCSS and become more comfortable with front end development using only HTML, CSS, and Javascript (No frameworks).

 # Running